 As the population of baby boomers hits older age, the senior care system is poised to grow exponentially, sparking a need for trained geriatric care managers.

-With the aging of the baby boomers, the size of the population 65 and older is experiencing one of the biggest increases in history: between 2000 and 2011 the number of seniors grew 18 percent, ultimately totaling 41.4 million, according to the Administration on Aging.
-And the trend is expected to continue at least through 2030.
-At that point, reports the AoA, seniors will make up about 20 percent of the U.S. population.
+With the aging of the baby boomers, the size of the population 65 and older is experiencing one of the biggest increases in history: between 2010 and 2050 the number of seniors is expected to more than double, totaling 88.5 million by 2050, according to the Administration on Aging.

 That demographic shift also heralds a sea change in the workforce: more and more people will be needed in senior care professions, while on the home front, more and more of us will be confronting the question of senior care head-on.
 When the time comes to make that decision, some families will opt for residential communities such as assisted living, but many prefer to keep their loved ones at home.
 However, family caregiving comes with its own unique set of stresses and challenges.
 Hiring a professional trained in senior care management is therefore an increasingly appealing option for many families.